Hot Water Systems

 Introduction

-Hws2This component of the project builds on previous information collected from a tropical location in the Tiwi Islands.
-Datalogging equipment was installed in locations in Nyirripi in Central Australia and Nguiu on the Tiwi Islands in order to address the widest range of water quality and climate issues possible.
-Loggers were installed on three types of hot water system solar (180-300litre (l)), heat pump (220litre) and electrical (50litre).
+Data logging equipment was installed in locations in Nyirripi in Central Australia and Nguiu on the Tiwi Islands in order to address the widest range of water quality and climate issues possible.
+Data loggers were installed on three types of hot water system solar (180-300litre (l)), heat pump (220litre) and electrical (50litre).

 The data systems required scheduled manual downloads onto portable computers.
 The data was then returned for analysis and assessment with other information.